stefi23/RC-journal/Week2.md

 > [Source](https://twitter.com/balajis/status/1202809697818030080)

 > The more you repeat an activity the more the structure of your brain changes to become efficient at that activity. - Atomic Habits

+Gatsby is a really cool tool for creating static websites.